 Successful candidates will gain 32 SCQF credit points at SCQF level 11.
 This could subsequently allow candidates the opportunity for further professional development at level 11.

 Successful completion of the PDA will allow candidates the opportunity to progress onto the University of Stirling modules in Professional Enquiry and the dissertation.
 This assumes completion of the two preceding modules in the MSc, Strategic Leadership and Multi-Professional Working and Learning.

-Centres with devolved authority are eligible to seek approval through their own internal approval process.
+Centres with devolved authority for approval should use their own internal approval process.

-Centres without devolved authority will have to come forward for approval and should contact the Business Development Team for guidance in completing the combined CA1/SA1 form.
+Centres without devolved authority require to come forward for approval and should contact SQA’s Business Development Team for guidance.

-Assessors and verifiers must be able to meet SQA's general requirements as outlined in the guide to approval.
+Assessors and verifiers must be able to meet SQA’s general requirements for technical/occupational competence as outlined in the Systems and Qualification Approval Guide.